Why It Works

-Zest the oranges using a vegetable peeler and place the peel on the cookie sheet.
-Bake at 100 degrees until dried but not burned, about 40 minutes.
+Zest oranges using a vegetable peeler and place peel on a cookie sheet.
+Bake at 100°F (40°C) until dried but not burned, about 40 minutes.
 Check regularly to ensure peels have not burned.

-Place the caraway seeds, cloves, star anise, and anise seed in a different sealable glass jar with 1/2 cup of the 151 neutral grain spirit.
+Place caraway seeds, cloves, star anise, and anise seeds in a different sealable glass jar with 1/2 cup of 151 neutral grain spirit.
 Shake.
 This is your spice mix.

-Place the gentian root and quassia chips in a sealable glass jar with the bourbon.
+Place gentian root and quassia chips in a sealable glass jar with bourbon.
 Shake.
 This is your bittering mix.

 After 10 days, strain the spice mix and bittering mix through a fine-mesh sieve to remove the solids.
 Strain again through a coffee filter into the orange flavoring jar.
 Do not remove the orange zest.
 Shake.
 You now have one jar that contains the strained spice mix and bittering mix along with the steeping orange zest and alcohol.
 Let this steep for an additional 11 days.